anilkusc/kubernetes-bash-scripts/README.md

 You should run this script on nodes.

 # image-update
-You can update images in bulk
+You can update images in bulk.
 You should run this script on nodes